 On January 31, 2017, Walsh Construction Company recorded in the Hancock County, Kentucky clerk's office its Statement and Notice of Mechanic's Lien in regard to the Cannelton Hydroelectric Project, in the amount of \$20,105,357, plus interest, costs and attorneys' fees.
 No enforcement action has been taken by Walsh with respect to this mechanic's lien.
+On July 11, 2017, AMP and Walsh settled these claims and a final change order was executed that contains a final reconciliation and mutual releases.
+A release of the Mechanics' Lien was recorded on July 25, 2017.

-AMP and its outside counsel are unable at this time to predict the outcome of this issue.
-All costs associated with such a claim are project costs recoverable from the project participants under their power sales agreement with AMP.
+All costs associated with this resolution are project costs recoverable from the project participants under their power sales agreement with AMP.